Financial-Times/o-brand/README.md

 ### Variant

-A variant is an addition or modification to a component withi a given brand.
+A variant is an addition or modification to a component within a given brand.
 A variant may also alter the appearance and/or functionality of a component.
 Variants must be optional and build upon a fully functional component.

 E.g. A button component may have an "inverse" variant, a "big" variant, etc. A header component may have a "subnav" variant, a "sticky" variant, etc.